AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms.rst

    C. :answer:`I4 := F (I1, I2, C3, C4);`
    D. F (I1, I2, C3, C4);

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`P4 can be modified by P, so it must be a variable`
+   A. :ada:`P4` can be modified by :ada:`P`, so it must be a variable
-   B. :explanation:`P2 has no default value so it must be specified`
+   B. :ada:`P2` has no default value so it must be specified
-   C. :explanation:`Correct`
+   C. Correct
-   D. :explanation:`F is a function - return value must be stored`
+   D. :ada:`F` is a function - return value must be stored

 =================
 Null Procedures